flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 3. Outputs PCM data, ready to be streamed, in an arbitrary location in main RAM.
 4. Finally, the CPU can apply effects on it and/or forward it to the audio DAC for hearing.

 All of this is abstracted with the use of Microsoft libraries, which handle how data is streamed, optimised in cache and moved around in memory.
 Developers have multiple APIs at their disposal, each offering thinner-to-thicker layers of abstraction.
-Be as it may, the thinnest API won't provide direct access to the XMA decoder, as it's still a proprietary and undocumented block of circuitry, after all.
+Be that as it may, the thinnest API won't provide direct access to the XMA decoder, as it's still a proprietary and undocumented block of circuitry, after all.

 ## I/O